Onbekendegracht

 The Onbekendegracht (Unknown Canal) is a short canal in Amsterdam, in the eastern part of the Grachtengordel (canal belt).

 Location

 The Onbekendegracht, which connects the Nieuwe Prinsengracht and the Nieuwe Achtergracht, is located directly behind the Royal Theater Carré in the Weesperbuurt.

 The cast iron bridge no. 252, built in 1899, connects Nieuwe Achtergracht with the Onbekendegracht.

 This pedestrian bridge is one of the 72 municipal monuments in the form of a bridge.

 The buildings at Onbekendegracht 1–5, built in 1906 and designed by AJ Tymensen, became a monument in 2006.

 Also bridge no. 253 is over the Onbekendegracht.

 Name

 The Onbekendegracht originally gave the Voormalige Stadstimmertuin street access to the Amstel.

 In a notarial deed drawn up in 1800 the canal was called "the Onbekende or Amstelgragtje".

 The name Korte Amstelgrachtje was also in vogue.
+The name means 'unknown canal'.

-In 1948, residents of the Onbekendegracht asked the municipality of Amsterdam to change the name of the canal because they found it too strange.
+In 1948, residents of the Onbekendegracht asked the municipality of Amsterdam to change the name of the canal because they found it too confusing.

 However, the request was not granted.